PatrickKing/hacquity-apps/README.md

 - In the Heroku dashboard:
     - Set the three service account related environment variables
     - Set the `MAIL_HOST` environment variable
-- Add the apt-get buildpack.
-We use apt to install 7zip, which is required for the bulk CV upload feature.
-See `Aptfile`.
-    + `heroku buildpacks:add --index 1 heroku-community/apt -a hacquity`
 - `git push heroku HEAD:master`

 ## Variables